Adverse Health Impacts on Communities

 A helpful statistic that shows how widespread the issue is, for example, is that 91% of the world's population lives in places where air quality levels exceed the limits set by the WHO.

-A helpful statistic that shows the scale is, for example:
+A helpful statistic that shows the severity is, for example:

 • In 2019, 6.6 million people died from air pollution